 Why have you changed recycling services?

 Disposing of waste in landfill costs £350 per tonne and recycling waste provides £25 of income per tonne.
-If we didn’t make any changes then costs would increase by around £3.5 million over the next two years, putting pressure on budgets which have already been reduced by over £170 million since 2010.

 The amount of waste is continuing to rise.
 Before 2008, when recycling collections started, Salford households only had one bin which provided 240 litres of space per week.
 Households now have four bins providing over 560 litres of space per week for recycling and general waste - more than double the space before recycling collections started in 2008.